-Discounted rates were already available in Illinois, so contact a testing facility near you for more details, and upon completion of the HiSET or GED exam, Illinoisans now receive a high school diploma rather than an equivalency certificate.
+Discounted rates were already available in Illinois, so contact a testing facility near you for more details.
+Upon completion of the HiSET or GED exam, Illinoisans now receive a high school diploma rather than an equivalency certificate.
 Keep also in mind that you can take the GED and HiSET modules one at a time.

 In Illinois, you don’t have to partake in a prep course or follow an adult education class prior to sitting for the HiSET or GED test, but for online testing, reaching passing scores on the GED Ready test or the HiSET practice test is required.

 The GED test can only be taken in a computer-based format, while the HiSET is offered on paper and on a computer.

 In Illinois, GED and HiSET testers also have to take and pass the state’s Constitution Test.

 Is the HiSET easier than the GED in Illinois?

 Both exams assess competencies and proficiency at a level that compares to that of graduating high school seniors.
 You cannot state that one exam is easier than the other, though some students report that perhaps the HiSET Math test is slightly less challenging than what’s on the GED Math exam.

 The GED and HiSET exams do not only include multiple-choice questions.
 There are several questions in different formats, for example, fill-in-the-blank and short answer questions.
 Both exams ask you additionally to produce a 5 or 6-paragraph essay.